Saint Cloud 5/2 90

 The little affair with Madame

-Heiberg Commentary he had of course gotten over – It was
+Heiberg he had of course gotten over – It was

 basically he who had become bored with her